kersorianek/mon-portfolio/_posts/2022-10-10-Agile-Scrum-in-a- Nutshell.md

 - **Roles:** Scrum Master, Scrum Product Owner and the Scrum Team.
 - A prioritized Backlog containing the end user requirements.
 - Sprints.
-- **Scrum Events:** Sprint Planning Meeting (WHAT-Meeting, HOW-Meeting), Daily Scrum Meeting, Sprint Review Meeting, Sprint Retrospective Meeting.
+- **Scrum Events:** Sprint Planning Meeting, Daily Scrum Meeting, Sprint Review Meeting, Sprint Retrospective Meeting.

 ## Scrum Roles
--  The Scrum Team
--  Scrum Master
--  Scrum Product Owner

-## The Scrum Team
--  A collection of individuals working together to deliver the requested and committed product increments.
--  The ideal size is 7 +/- 2 people.
+**The Scrum Team:** A collection of individuals working together to deliver requested and committed product increments.
+The ideal size is 7 +/- 2 people.
+The Scrum Team is empowered and self-organizing to define:
--  Adheres the same norms and rules.
--  Accountable for delivery.
--  The Scrum Team is empowered and self-organizing to define:

-what is will commit to deliver at the end of the Sprint?
+- What is will commit to deliver at the end of the Sprint?
-How the expected results have to be broken down into tasks? who will perform the task and in which order they are performed.
+- How the expected results have to be broken down into tasks?
+- who will perform the task and in which order they are performed.
 - It is working as autonomous as it is possible.
-- the skills within the Scrum Team are balanced.
+- The skills within the Scrum Team are balanced.
 - team is small and has no sub-teams.
-- the people within the Scrum Team work full time in the team.
+- The people within the Scrum Team work full time in the team.

-- people are collocated, they all share the same title “Scrum Team Member”.
-- shows respect to each other.
-- no new Scrum Team will deliver with the highest possible performance right form the beginning.
-After setting up the team it has to go through certain phases as described by the Tuckman-Model: Forming, Storming, Norming, Performing.
+**Scrum Master:** Facilitates the Scrum process and ensures that the team adheres to the norms and rules.
+**Scrum Product Owner:** Works closely with the Scrum Team to identify and prioritize functionality.

 ## Responsibilities of the Scrum Team
 -  To breakdown the requirements, create task, estimate and distribute them.
 Then, write its down to Sprint Backlog.